sehwan505/ChatGPT-plugin-test/README.md

 ## Contact

-If you have any questions or comments, please feel free to contact us.
+If you have any questions or comments, please feel free to contact me.

-## Disclaimer

-This plugin does not provide financial advice.
-Please consult with a financial advisor before making any financial decisions based on the information provided by this plugin.